-For over six years, ever since the post-credits tag at the end of Avengers, Marvel has been teasing the imminent arrival of the character who was supposed to be their biggest bad, the “Mad Titan” known as Thanos.
+Ever since the post-credits tag at the end of Avengers, Marvel has been teasing the imminent arrival of the character who was supposed to be their biggest bad, the “Mad Titan” known as Thanos.
 Almost since the beginning, Kevin Feige and the folks at Marvel have been saying that Thanos would be the Marvel Universe’s Darth Vader (no pressure or anything).
 After all that build-up, he had to be great.
 But fans were rightfully worried.
 Just look at the bottom half of this here list to see why.

 Well, turns out, they didn’t need to worry at all.
-After all these years, Thanos, as played by Josh Brolin, who has been playing him in cameo form since Guardians of the Galaxy, finally made his real presence known in Avengers: Infinity War and he did not disappoint.
+After all these years, Thanos, as played by Josh Brolin, who has been playing him in cameo form since Guardians of the Galaxy, finally made his real presence known in Avengers: Infinity War.
+And he did not disappoint.
 He was instantly one of Marvel’s most complex and nuanced villains, whose motivations kind of/sort of made sense, despite still being a genocidal madman.
 Before the credits even roll, he mops the floor with the Hulk.
 Then he kills Loki, almost as if to say “you know that guy who was Marvel’s best baddie?
 Yeah, I just killed him.
 Who’s the best villain now?”

 Usually, the villains who are the most dangerous are the ones who think they’re the hero, something Thanos absolutely does.
 And unlike all the other villains on this list, Thanos isn’t all talk — because he actually wins at the end.
 Most CGI villains are forgettable, but Brolin’s acting and personality always came through the purple pixels, truly making the Mad Titan one of the great movie villains, and on easily the Marvel Cinematic Universe’s best villain yet.
 He was completely OK with dying once he completed his life’s work in Endgame.
 He didn’t care if he died in the process.
 Just as long as the “work was done.”

-Images: Marvel Studios
+Featured Image: Marvel Studios